MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 - Any unlisted private groups in your network will be changed to private listed groups.
 Users will no longer be able to create unlisted private groups.

 - External groups in Yammer will no longer be supported, all external groups will be made internal only, and any external users in those groups will no longer have access to the group or its contents.
-Support for Azure B2B-based external groups is expected to be supported at a later date.
+Support for Azure B2B-based external groups is expected at a later date.

-- Adds the Global admin who runs the Tool as a group owner in any unconnected groups, so that those groups can become Office 365 connected groups.
+- Adds the Global admin to unconnected groups that either have no owners at all or that have no owner with Office 365 Group Creation Rights.
+It does not add them to unconnected groups if the owner does have Office 365 Group creation rights.

 - Connects all unconnected Yammer groups after applying the changes mentioned in the previous three bulleted items above.

-- Prevents files from being uploaded in Yammer private messages, and deletes all files previously uploaded in Yammer Private messages.
+- Prevents files from being uploaded in Yammer Private messages, and deletes all files previously uploaded in Yammer Private messages.

-- Deletes all internal users and their associated files and private messages in the network who are not mapped to an Office 365 identity in AAD.
+- Deletes all internal users (and their associated files and Private messages) in the network who are not mapped to an Office 365 identity in AAD.

-- Disables support for guests in the network, and removes existing guests from the network, along with their associated private messages and files.
+- Disables support for guests in the network, and removes existing guests from the network, along with their associated Private messages and files.

 - Disables support for adding an external user to an individual thread.
 External users who were previously added to individual threads will no longer have access.

 - Deletes all group messages for deleted groups and begins deleting all group messages whenever a group is deleted.
+There are two separate things that happen.
+It hard deletes group messages from previously deleted groups.
+When groups are deleted after the network is in Native Mode, group messages are deleted, based on the Archive retention setting.
+This means it is deleted from the user experience, but it will be available through data export.
+This may lead you to ask, Why would we hard delete the messages from previously deleted groups, but then "archive" the one from newly-deleted groups?
+It is because there is no place for us to store the messages for eDiscovery if the group was deleted before Native Mode.
+If they are deleted after Native Mode, the Security and Compliance Center has a place to store and keep the messages.

 - Locks your network into Native Mode.